-Government of India., Report on the Second Agricultural Labour Enquiry (1958)
+Government of India., Report on the Second Agricultural Labour Enquiry (1958) Government of India., Report on the Third Agricultural Labour Enquiry

-Government of India., Report on the Third Agricultural Labour Enquiry Report of the National Commission on Rural Labour (1991) New Delhi, Government of India Ministry of Labour
+Report of the National Commission on Rural Labour (1991) New Delhi, updated regularly and included in the curriculum.
+The above list of books is not an exhaustive one.

+Government of India Ministry of Labour

-Note: Latest Case Laws and Journal Articles should be updated regularly and included in the curriculum.
+Note: Latest Case Laws and Journal Articles should be